HASwitchPlate/openHASP/docs/01-hardware.md

 > \* *Due to the large number of possible hardware options a selection of 3 popular ESP development boards has been made for the precompiled binaries.*

 > [!NOTE]
-> **Note:**</br>Advanced users can build and compile custom configurations using PlatformIO, however this is not currently supported.
+> Advanced users can build and compile custom configurations using PlatformIO, however this is not currently supported.

 ## Recommended Display